ChiomaNwade/projectsforshow/flask project/README.md

 Welcome to my Flask Project

-In this project I exlored the GET, POST, PUT and DELETE option in the reation of a web Application.
+In this project I exlored the GET, POST, PUT and DELETE option in the creation of a web Application.

 These are the steps I followed:
 Environment Setup: